 - Users could easily gain an understanding of what your page was about,

 - Search engines could easily discover your posts and correctly classify their content to improve your search rankings,

 - Each piece of content published on your website or blog would have a unique ID, making things easier to manage.

-Well, with WordPress permalinks you can!
+Well, this is what WordPress permalinks let you do!

-- 1 Configuring Your WordPress Permalinks
+- 1 Configuring WordPress Permalinks

 - 2 Permalinks – Tips